thwerks/NodeJS-Home-Assistant-Framework/README.md

 #### Who am I?

 * I am an industrial automation, electrical and electronics engineer.
 I design systems for oil refineries, desalination plants, large solar pump stations, municipal water delivery and treatment systems.
-Many of the systems I have built from the ground up and I am intimately familiar with the electronics, electrical, mechanical and software development of these kinds of systems.
+Many of the systems I have built from the ground up and I am intimately familiar with the electronics, electrical design, mechanical and software development of these kinds of systems.
 * Im trying something new in attempting to make this NodeJS framework available to the public.
 I admit the delivery is a bit out of the ordinary but I feel good about it.
 Im eger to make the documentation more complete, largely directed by the questions people have about implementing it.

 ## Preamble